 Sienna is equipped with two main antennas, A and B, and one Receiveonly antenna.
-The main antennas are routed through the low pass filters and transmit/receive solid-state switch on the transmitter or the 100W amplifier if it is installed.
-There is a little loss in that signal path because of these circuits, but the filtering provides some reduction in unwanted frequencies entering the receiver.
+The main antennas are routed through the low pass filters and the solid-state transmit/receive switch on the transmitter or the 100W amplifier if it is installed.
+There is a little loss in that signal path because of these circuits, but the filtering provides some reduction of unwanted higher frequencies entering the receiver.

-The receive antenna is routed through a 32 MHz low pass filter, which affords some filtering of unwanted VHF signals, but not shortwave frequencies.
-If intermod gives you problems, we recommend use of external 400 series ICE bandpass filters (www.iceradioproducts.com).
-These can also be used in transmit signal paths.
+The receive antenna is routed through a 55 MHz low pass filter, which affords some filtering of unwanted VHF/UHF signals, but not shortwave frequencies.
+If intermod gives you problems, we recommend use of external bandpass filters.

 It is essential that the receive antenna be used when operating the radio in Full Duplex mode (transmitter and receiver active at the same time), but it can be used at any time.
+When you select Full Duplex mode, the receive antenna is automatically selected and the "Rx-x" section of the display is changed to "FDpx".